 Around here trick or treating is quite the affair.
 We typically plan a fun Halloween themed dinner and invite all of our friends over to start the festivities.
 After dinner we all head out into the neighborhood, in one big group, with all of our adorably dressed kids.
 Until recently I never really had to think too much, or worry about my kids safety when we were out trick-or-treating.
 They are always with us, we have lots of glow sticks, flashlights and parents keeping their eyes out on ALL of the kids.
 But, this year my oldest daughter and her friends, aka tweens, have asked to be able to go “ahead” of the group so they don’t have to wait on all the little kids.

 Letting your kids trick or treat alone is a big, emotional step.
-On one hand I want for my daughter to feel a sense of independence, but I also want to protect her and keep her safe.
+On one hand, I want for my daughter to feel a sense of independence, but I also want to protect her and keep her safe.
 Luckily I have the perfect solution to help us both get what we want come Halloween night.
-With the new GizmoPal™ from Verizon my daughter can safely venture off with her friends going door to door trick-or-treating.
-The GizmoPal™ is a wearable device designed for children that enables parents to have peace of mind with simple two-way calling and real-time location tracking.
-This device helps us stay connected and informed of our daughter’s whereabouts, while giving her a sense of independence.
+With the new GizmoPal™ from Verizon, my daughter can safely venture off with her friends going door to door trick-or-treating.
+The GizmoPal™ is a wearable device designed for children that enable parents to have peace of mind with simple two-way calling and real-time location tracking.
+This device helps us stay connected and informed of our daughter’s whereabouts while giving her a sense of independence.
 We aren’t quite ready for our daughter to have a cellphone, so this device gives us all of the functions she needs to be able to communicate with us.

-With features like single-button calling, smartphone controls, security settings, real-time location services and a kid-friendly design this is the perfect device for our tween.
+With features like single-button calling, smartphone controls, security settings, real-time location services, and a kid-friendly design this is the perfect device for our tween.
 It gives her the responsibility and independence of a cell phone without the unwanted social media apps we are not quite ready to let her have access to.
-You can learn more about the device and all of it’s features by visiting the Verizon website.
+You can learn more about the device and all of its features by visiting the Verizon website.

-In addition to the peace of mind we get from our daughter wearing the GizmoPal™, I have 5 Halloween Safety Tips for Tweens that will help make October 31 less of a fright-night.
+In addition to the peace of mind we get from our daughter wearing the GizmoPal™, I have 5 Halloween Safety Tips for Tweens that will help make October 31 less of a fright night.

 - Be Visible – The number one safety concern on Halloween night is pedestrian safety.
 To avoid unwanted accidents make sure your tween is extra visible.
 Use reflective tape, glow bracelets or necklaces to help your child stick out in the sea of trick-or-treat kids.
 Also, make sure they have a flashlight, this not only helps them be seen by others but it illuminates their path so they can avoid unnecessary accidents.